-Los Angeles tax attorney David Higgins has submitted a legislative recommendation to for a "rollover provision" to replace Section 130 of the Internal Code.
+Los Angeles tax attorney David Higgins has submitted a legislative recommendation to for a "rollover provision" to replace Section 130 of the Internal Revenue Code.
 His proposal would allow personal injury plaintiffs to accept a check from defendants and invest the money within a given period (likely limiting the investment options to annuities and Treasury bonds), without losing the tax benefit currently available to them only by agreeing to a structured settlement with a counter-party.

 Higgins, according to Jeremy Babener, a Tax LL.M at New York University Law School (who reviewed the submission at the request of Patrick Hindert of S2KM and TSSG), recommends that IRC Section 130 be repealed and replaced by a provision that allows for personal injury plaintiffs to have a tax exemption, even when plaintiffs actually receive the settlement money and subsequently invest.
 Higgins’ letter refers to a limited period in which plaintiffs might have to re-invest the settlement money received.
 Such “rollover” type provisions, though inconsistent with tax doctrines like “constructive receipt” and “economic benefit” have been allowed for certain retirement income.

 I have a great deal of respect for David Higgins, as an attorney I've had the experience of working with, but the recommendation seems to have a narrow application (personal injury) and in my opinion, judging solely on Babener's commentary, the variables have not been completely thought through.

 A. IRC 130 also applies to workers compensation claims.
 What of those claimants under the recommendation?

 C. Would there be any limit to the "rollover" in Higgins proposal?
 There are no dollar amount limitations on qualified assignments, other than capacity of its related annuity issuer.